Luligu/matterbridge/README-EDGE.md

 Matterbridge Edge is the version of Matterbridge running with the new Matter.js API.

-The migration of Matterbridge (after months of work) from the old API to the new API is now complete, including the conversion of the entire old storage format to the new API storage format with fabrics, resumptionRecords, network, commissioning, operationalCredentials, acl and parts numbers.
+After months of work, the migration of Matterbridge from the old API to the new API is now complete.
+This includes the conversion of the entire old storage format to the new API storage format, encompassing fabrics, resumption records, network, commissioning, operational credentials, ACL, and part numbers.

+A special thanks goes to Apollon for answering my countless questions and helping to resolve the many small issues that arose during this process.

+I also want to express my gratitude to Tamer, who continues to test everything daily to ensure we reach a level of confidence needed to release the update with the latest tag.

 ## Storage conversion